 - Your smoker status

 - Your occupation details (salary, how many hours you work etc.)

 You may also need to provide a copy of various documents for these points, such as a valid form of ID (driver’s license, passport), recent payslips proving your employment and medical notes if applicable.

-TAL was founded in 1869 and is now one of Australia’s leading specialist life insurance provider.
-It says it insures the lives and incomes of 3.7 million Australians as of 2017 and employs 1,600 staff members in its offices across Australia.
+TAL was founded in 1869 and is now one of Australia’s largest specialist life insurance providers.
+It says it insures the lives and incomes of 4.5 million Australians as of 2021 and paid $2.7 billion in claims in 2020.

 TAL also provides direct life insurance through InsuranceLine and is owned by the Dai-ichi Life Insurance Company, one of the world’s largest life insurance providers.